-Figure 217.11 By self induction, the current flow in one winding of a coil will induce a reverse voltage in the adjacent windings that opposes the flow of current in the coil.
+Figure 217.11 By self induction, the current flow in one wire of a coil will induce a reverse voltage in adjacent wires and this induced voltage will opposes the flow of current in the coil.
+Along with wire resistance this is what limits current flow in the coil to a maximum level.